felixrp74/felixrp74/README.md

 LinkedIn (https://www.linkedin.com/in/felix-ramos-paredes-98469b180/)

+- 🔭 I’m currently working on GrupoSistemas
+- 🌱 I’m currently learning MVVM and MVP
+- 📫 How to reach me: feramospa@est.unap.edu.pe

 <!--
 **felixrp74/felixrp74** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.